google/weather-tools/weather_sp/README.md

 ## Features

-* **Format-Aware Processing**: Care is taken to ensure that each input file format is handled Appropriately.
+* **Format-Aware Processing**: Care is taken to ensure that each input file format is handled appropriately.
 For example, for Grib files, overlapping variables with different levels are kept separate.
 In addition, buckets with mixtures of NetCDF and Grib files can be processed on the same run.

-## Use
+## Usage

 ```
 usage: weather-sp [-h] -i INPUT_PATTERN -o OUTPUT_DIR [-d]